hungyipu/Odyssey/README.md

  such as table of Bessel function of the second kind (for computation of thermal synchoron emission), unit conversion to Jansky or Liminosity (erg/sec)
  </ul>
 </ol>
-Odyssey is a fast, accurate, and flexible code.
-Users can simply modifying the existing Tasks in Odyssey.cu by assigning different return value to main.cpp.

-<br />To add a new Task (e.g., task 3), users can simply take Task1 and Task2 as example then
- 1. add file: task3.h</li>
- 2. add file: task3.cpp</li>
- 3. add subroutine: task3() in main.cpp
- 4. describe job content in Odyssey.cu

 ## Code Structure